 - Not approved for RV use

 If you want a rack that’s as sturdy as a Thule or Yakima but won’t put such a big dent in your wallet, the Swagman CURRENT hitch mount rack is an affordable solution.
 It doesn’t come with quite as many bells and whistles, but this Swagman e-bike carrier will get your big, heavy bikes to your destination safe and sound.
+Even bikes with larger fenders can be successfully transported, as the locking mechanisms won’t interfere with the fenders.

 A ratcheting frame hook secures your bikes into place to eliminate wobbling and excess movement as you’re driving.
 Adjustable straps hold the front and rear wheels securely in place so the bike doesn’t move around unexpectedly.